 Bottles and Prescription Containers.
-Our bottle and prescription container businesses target markets similar to our closure business.
-We believe we are a leader in various food and beverage, vitamin and nutritional markets, as well as the prescription container market.
+The target markets of our bottle and prescription container businesses are similar to the target markets of our closure business.
+We believe we are a leader in various food and beverage, vitamin and nutritional, and prescription container markets.

 Tubes.
 We offer a complete line of extruded and laminate tubes in a wide variety of sizes.
-We believe we are one of the largest suppliers of extruded plastic squeeze tubes in the United States.
-The majority of our tubes are sold in the personal care market.
-We also sell our tubes into the pharmaceutical and household chemical markets.
+We believe we are one of the largest suppliers of extruded plastic squeeze tubes in the U.S. The majority of our tubes are sold in the personal care market, but we also sell our tubes in the pharmaceutical and household chemical markets.